MORPH: PDE Foundation Models with Arbitrary Data Modality: Introduction

-Our specific contributions are: \begin{itemize} \item \textbf{Shape-agnostic universality.} We introduce a shape-agnostic model that operates across arbitrary spatiotemporal PDE dataset dimensionalities (1D--3D), resolutions and mixed scalar/vector fields without task-specific reconfiguration. \item \textbf{Expanded context via attention chaos.} \textsc{MORPH} employs a larger transformer architecture with one cross-attention and four axial attention modules that attend over a \emph{multi-fold} increase in spatiotemporal patches (i.e., a larger context window). \item \textbf{Diverse pretraining and transfer.} We pretrain and fine-tune on a broad (3 benchmarks) heterogeneous suite including multi-physics datasets like magnetohydrodynamics (MHD), turbulent self-gravitating flows with cooling (TGC), high-resolution 2D compressible and incompressible Navier–Stokes and large-scale 3D datasets. \item \textbf{Parameter-efficient adaptation.} We adapt LoRA for fine-tuning our largest model (\textsc{MORPH-L}), showing that low-rank adapters recover most of the gains of full fine-tuning with substantially fewer trainable parameters. \end{itemize}
+Our specific contributions are: \begin{itemize} \item \textbf{Modality-agnostic universality.} We introduce a modality-agnostic model that operates across arbitrary spatiotemporal PDE dataset dimensionalities (1D--3D), resolutions and mixed scalar/vector fields without task-specific reconfiguration. \item \textbf{Expanded spatiotemporal context.} \textsc{MORPH} employs a larger transformer architecture with one cross-attention and four axial attention modules that attend over a \emph{multi-fold} increase in spatiotemporal patches (i.e., a larger context window). \item \textbf{Diverse pretraining and transfer.} We pretrain and fine-tune on a broad (3 benchmarks) heterogeneous suite including multi-physics datasets like magnetohydrodynamics (MHD), turbulent self-gravitating flows with cooling (TGC), high-resolution 2D compressible and incompressible Navier–Stokes and large-scale 3D datasets. \item \textbf{Parameter-efficient adaptation.} We adapt LoRA for fine-tuning our largest model (\textsc{MORPH-L}), showing that low-rank adapters recover most of the gains of full fine-tuning with substantially fewer trainable parameters. \end{itemize}